WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/client-applications.md

 client application should reside under the "*http://localhost*/" web root as well.
 Doing so, Make sure the URL in your web browser address bar is -exactly- the same as the one used in jQuery.Zend.jsonrpc(...) in the example scripts.
 Note that even “localhost” and “127.0.0.1” do NOT match.
+## TypeScript clients using JSON \[since 10.13.1\]

+Most written in the preceding chapter *"JavaScript clients using JSON"* is true for TypeScript clients as well.
+Studio Server 10.13.1 (or later versions) ships TypeScript definitions for the web service interfaces.
+For each web service interface (WSDL file) a single file is provided which contains the TypeScript definitions.
+Those definitions may ease building an integration with Studio Server.

+They can be found on the following locations in Studio Server:
+* Web service interfaces provided by the Studio Server:
+  * `server/sdk/typescript/<interface>/types.ts`
+* Web service interfaces provided by built-in server plug-ins:
+  * `server/plugins/<plugin>/typescript/<interface>/types.ts`
+* Web service interfaces provided by custom server plug-ins:
+  * `config/plugins/<plugin>/typescript/<interface>/types.ts`

+The TypeScript client can import such file and use the TypeScript definitions to compose the requests- and data structures.
+This structure could be provided to a component that wraps it into a JSON-RPC envelope and actually fires the request.
+For the returned response, this component could apply data class binding by checking the `__classname__` members that are added to each type/interface for this purpose.

 ## PHP clients using SOAP